 John M May

-John May is the Deputy Division Leader in the Center for Applied Scientific Computing (CASC).
+John May is the Acting Division Leader in the Center for Applied Scientific Computing (CASC).
 His interests include streaming data analysis, parallel programming models, performance analysis, parallel I/O, and parallel programming tools.

 May, J., "Parallel I/O for High Performance Computing," Morgan Kaufmann Publishers, San Francisco, CA, 2000.

 Schulz, M., J. May., J. Gyllenhaal, “DynTG: A Tool for Interactive, Dynamic Instrumentation,” International Conference on Computational Science (Atlanta, Georgia, May 2005).

 Karavanic, K.L., J. May, K. Mohror, B. Miller, K. Huck, R. Knapp, and B. Pugh, “Integrating Database Technology with Comparison-Based Parallel Performance Diagnosis: The PerfTrack Performance Experiment Management Tool,” SC2005 (Seattle, Washington, November 2005).